Jaldert is a Capability Development blogger at Smörgåsjobb and works as Head of Capability Development for Fujitsu. His views are his own.

-Once you have all of this, it will give you a sense if your blog is going to be unique and widely-read enough to even survive.
+Once you have all of this, it will give you a sense of whether or not your blog is going to be unique and widely read enough to even survive.
 You need to attract people with eye-catching titles, the first paragraph you write should hook them, and the first article they read should make them want to read more.

-To do this, you need to give your audience authentic stories, content written from experience and real life, give them the sense that you give them answers to their problems.
+To do this, you need to give your audience authentic stories, content written from experience and real life, and the sense that you're providing answers to their problems.
 This can be entertainment against boredom, mind you, or the sense that they are not alone in experiencing certain feelings or problems.

 Once you have a base of stable readers and a lot of casual visitors, your monetization options will become more varied as well.
-Advertisements always work, but have a low click-rate, reward rate and are often countered by ad blockers.
-Selling eBooks or Subscriptions requires a big readership, and being sponsored works only if you have a very niche blog or are considered an international treasure.
+Advertisements always work but have a low click rate and reward rate and are often countered by ad blockers.
+Selling eBooks or subscriptions requires a big readership, and being sponsored works only if you have a very niche blog or are considered an international treasure.

 Real Name or Pseudonym?

-A Blogger can choose to write under their own names, or adopt a pseudonym, which is a "registered fake name" to write under.
+A blogger can choose to write under their own name or adopt a pseudonym, which is a "registered fake name" to write under.

-Pseudonyms are often used in the writing industry, where writers who are normally known for one genre of material but want to enter another genre, first write under a pseudonym in order to test out the reception of their work before taking the plunge and associating their name with it.
+Pseudonyms are often used in the writing industry when writers who are normally known for one genre of material want to enter another genre and first write under a pseudonym in order to test out the reception of their work before taking the plunge and associating their name with it.

 It's also done by people whose normal name is very high-profile, such as politicians and celebrities, to distantiate their creative work from their professional lives.

-if you are planning to work under a pseudonym, you also need to have social media profiles in that name, as you don't want to confuse people by using many different names to promote yourself.
+If you are planning to work under a pseudonym, you also need to have social media profiles under that name, as you don't want to confuse people by using many different names to promote yourself.